chfoo/callfunc/README.md

 On Windows, add `-A Win32` for 32-bit.
 CMake will generate a Visual Studio project file or nmake config by default.
 Consult documentation on CMake generators for other configs such as Mingw-w64.

-The generated library will be in `out/callfunc/`.
+The generated library will be in `out/callfunc/` suitable for development.
+To generate a library suitable for redistribution (rpath stuff), use

+        cmake --install . --config Release --prefix installed/

+to generate the library in `out/installed`.

 Please see section "Library paths" for running without installing the libraries.

 ### CPP target